-The following components can be optionally installed for getting better functionality from HOD:
+The following components are optional and can be installed to obtain better functionality from HOD:

 - Twisted Python: This can be used for improving the scalability of HOD.
 If this module is detected to be installed, HOD uses it, else it falls back to default modules. - Hadoop: HOD can automatically distribute Hadoop to all nodes in the cluster.
 However, it can also use a pre-installed version of Hadoop, if it is available on all nodes in the cluster.
 HOD currently supports Hadoop 0.15 and above.